Back to School with Epilepsy

 To parents of children with epilepsy, heading back to school can feel like heading into a hurricane.
 But it can help to know there are resources available to you and your family.
 Included are websites on how to talk to school about epilepsy and information on the Individuals with Disabilities Education Act (IDEA).

 It is important for all parents of children with epilepsy to know that IDEA exists for your protection.
-Below is a summary which is available at the National Dissemination Center for Children with Disabilities.
+Below is a summary which is available through understood.org.

 The process of finding a child eligible for early intervention or special education and related services under IDEA begins with a comprehensive and individual evaluation of the child in order to: